madCode/rss-to-e-reader/README.md

 	the default setup stores the last_article_id in a text file.
 You can pass the --do-not-track-last-article flag to not do that.
 5. `--to-email "email@email.com"`
 	If, for a single given run, you want to override the `config.to_emails` variable with a single email address, you can use the `--to-email` flag to do so.
-6. `--max-num-articles <num>`
+6. `--limit <num>`
-	Limit the number of articles in your file with this flag.
+	Maximum number of articles in your file with this flag.
 7. `--ignore-skip-list`
 	Let's say I want to enjoy A&L articles only on weekends.
 I can add the feed_id for A&L (let's pretend it's 3) to `config.ignore_feeds` so that my daily cron job doesn't send any A&L articles.
 But then I can use `--ignore-skip-list` to run an A&L only job like so: `python3 main.py --feed-id 3 --ignore-skip-list`.